 Any white space immediately preceding the end of line shall not be significant.

+Any white space immediately preceding or following the units shall not be significant.

-The order of occurrence of obligatory and optional KVN assignments shall be fixed as shown in tables 3-1, 3-2, and 3-3 for the APM, and as shown in tables 4-2 and 4-3 for the AEM.
-Exceptions to this rule for the APM shall be for quaternion and Euler angle ordering, as described in 3.2.5.
+The order of occurrence of mandatory and optional KVN assignments shall be fixed as shown in Tables 3-1, 3-2, and 3-3 for the APM, as shown in Tables 4-2 and 4-3 for the AEM, and as shown in Tables 5-2 through 5-9 for the ACM.

-The keywords COMMENT, META_START, META_STOP, DATA_START and DATA_STOP, and AEM data lines are exceptions to the KVN syntax.
+The keywords COMMENT, section delimiters *_START and *_STOP, AEM data lines, and some ACM data lines are exceptions to the KVN syntax.

 Values

-The range of values for angle measurements is -360 degrees <= x <= 360 degrees.
+Angle measurements shall be given in degrees, with values between -360 and 360 degrees.
 If agencies wish to exchange using radians, this must be specified in an ICD because it is nominally outside the standard.

 Blanks shall not appear within numeric values and time values.

 Integer values shall consist of a sequence of decimal digits with an optional leading sign (‘+’ or ‘-’).
 If the sign is omitted, ‘+’ shall be assumed.
-Leading zeros may be used.
+Leading zeroes may be used.
 The range of values that may be expressed as an integer is:

--2 147 483 648 <= x <= +2 147 483 647 (i.e., -231 <= x <= 231-1).
+−2,147,483,648 ≤ x ≤ +2,147,483,647 (i.e., -231 ≤ x ≤ 231-1)

+NOTE – The commas in the range of values above are thousands separators and are used only for readability.
+They should not appear in an actual message.

 Non-integer numeric values may be expressed in either fixed-point or floating-point notation.
-Both representations may be used within an APM or an AEM.
+Both representations may be used within an APM, AEM, or ACM.

 Non-integer numeric values expressed in fixed-point notation shall consist of a sequence of decimal digits separated by a period as a decimal point indicator, with an optional leading sign (‘+’ or ‘-’).
 If the sign is omitted, ‘+’ shall be assumed.
 Leading and trailing zeros may be used.
-At least 1 digit is required before and after a decimal point.
+At least 1 digit shall appear before and after a decimal point.
 The number of digits shall be 16 or fewer.

 Non-integer numeric values expressed in floating-point notation shall consist of a sign, a mantissa, an alphabetic character indicating the division between the mantissa and exponent, and an exponent, constructed according to the following rules: